wireapp/wire-server/docs/reference/Make_Docker_and_Qemu_for_Wire_Haskellers.md

 ALPINEARCHES and ALPINENAMES work similarly, and are used when we've provided "DIST=ALPINE".
 We do not divide into seperate variables quite the same way as debian, because all of our alpine images are based on alpine 3.7.

-PREBUILDS contains our dependency map. essentially, this is a set of <imagename>-<imagename> pairs, where the first image mentioned depends on the second image. so, airdock_rvm depends on airdock_base, where airdock_fakesqs depends on airdock_rvm, etc.
+PREBUILDS contains our dependency map. essentially, this is a set of pairs of image names, where the first image mentioned depends on the second image. so, airdock_rvm depends on airdock_base, where airdock_fakesqs depends on airdock_rvm, etc.  this means that our docker image names may not contain `-`s (not sure this is allowed by docker).

 BADARCH is similar, pairing the name of an image with the architecture it fails to build on.
 This is so i can blacklist things that don't work yet.

-LOCALDEBARCH is a variable set by executing a small snippet of bash. the snippet checks, to make sure dpkg is installed (the debian package manager), and uses dpkg to determine what the architecture of your local machine is.
-As you remember from when we were building docker images by hand, docker will automatically fetch an image that is compiled for your current architecture, so we use LOCALDEBARCH later to decide what architecture we can skip specifically telling docker to fetch.
+LOCALDEBARCH is a variable set by executing a small snippet of bash. the snippet makes sure dpkg is installed (the debian package manager), and uses dpkg to determine what the architecture of your local machine is.
+As you remember from when we were building docker images by hand, docker will automatically fetch an image that is compiled for your current architecture, so we use LOCALDEBARCH later to decide what architectures we need to fetch and which we can skip.

-NOMANIFEST is a tricky one to explain.
+NOMANIFEST lists images that need a work-around for fetching image dependencies for specific architectures.
 You know how we added the name of the architecture BEFORE the image name in the dockerfiles? well, in the case of the dependencies of the images listed here, dockerhub isn't supporting that.
 DockerHub is supporting that form only for 'official' docker images, like alpine, debian, etc. as a result, in order to fetch an architecture specific version of the dependencies of these images, we need to add a -<arch> suffix. like -386 -arm32v7, etc.

 ### Conditionals
-We don't make much use of conditionals in this makefile.
-There are three total uses in this Makefile. let's take a look at them.
+We don't make much use of conditionals, but there are three total uses in this Makefile. let's take a look at them.

 SED ABUSE:
 to get our list of conditionals out of the Makefile, we're going to use some multiline sed. specifically, we're going to look for a line starting with 'ifeq', lines starting with two spaces, then the line following.